Different types of sound editing

 - Sound FX editing/sound design (sound designer, sound fx editor)

 These roles could be different people or it could be one person doing all of the above.
 In credits, if someone is listed as “Sound Editor” they likely worked on multiple elements.

-As we saw in part one, the materials are brought into an audio workstation from a video workstation (through an AAF or OMF) and then “split” so that each element is placed on appropriate tracks.
+As we saw previously in What is an AAF and Why Does it Matter, the materials are brought into an audio workstation from a video workstation (through an AAF or OMF) and then “split” so that each element is placed on appropriate tracks.
 The dialog editor is responsible for going through all of the dialog tracks for the following:

 - Organizing files within each set of audio tracks

 - Sorting through tracks and removing regions so only usable or preferred/best mics are remaining.

 - Once the appropriate mics are in place: adjusting fade ins, fade outs, cross fades, and filling in holes as necessary.

 - Removing unwanted sounds such as pops, clicks, hums, thumps, or other noises that can’t be removed by real-time mixing.
 Sometimes the dialog editor can remove other non-desirable sounds like dogs barking or sirens.